Alaska Statutes.

 Title 6.
 Banks and Financial Institutions

-(a) In addition to any other remedy provided under this chapter, the department may, by order after appropriate notice and opportunity for a hearing, censure a person, suspend the license of a person for a period not to exceed 12 months, suspend the registration of a small mortgage lender for a period not to exceed 12 months, or bar a person from a position of employment, management, or control of a licensee or a small mortgage lender if the department finds that
+(a) In addition to any other remedy provided under this chapter, the department may, by order after appropriate notice and opportunity for a hearing, censure a person, suspend the license of a person for a period not to exceed 12 months, or bar a person from a position of employment, management, or control of a licensee or registered depository institution if the department finds that

 (1) the censure, suspension, or bar is in the public interest;